ngiann/GPCCData.jl/README.md

 # GPCCData

+## 💾 Installation

 This package is registered with [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).
 Please add `AINJuliaRegistry` in order to use package.
 Install with `add GPCCData` in package mode once `AINJuliaRegistry` has been added to your Julia installation.

-## Available datasets with reported delays in literature
+## ▶ Available datasets with reported delays in literature

 |object   |  delay |  edelay |
 | ---     |  ---   |   ---   |